Averted with Madoka's mother who is implied to be a big whig at some company

 No Conservation of Energy: Played with!
 Conservation of energy totally applies... to everything EXCEPT magical girls.
 Kyuubey is acutely aware of this and is exploiting it in the fight against entropy.

 No Sell: During Homura's fights with Walpurgisnacht in episode 11, she launches a massive attack against the witch, utilizing a variety of weapons such as rockets, mines, and missiles.
-It affect the witch, and Homura's attempts to stop or slow her down fail.
+It doesn't affect the witch, and Homura's attempts to stop or slow her down fail.

 Not So Different: Episode 7 implies this between Sayaka and Kyoko; both of them made selfless wishes for the sake of a higher ideal and were eventually broken by their wish backfiring.
 The only difference is that Kyoko became jaded instead of a monster.